KrishanR-123/Web-based-compiler/README.md

 Parsing, syntax analysis, or syntactic analysis is the process of analyzing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar. <br><br>

 # Semantic Analysis<br>
 The semantic analysis phase checks the source program for semantic errors and gathers type information for the subsequent code-generation phase.
-It uses hierarchical structure determined by the syntax-analysis phase to identify the operators and operands of expressions and statements.<br><br>The sem
+It uses hierarchical structure determined by the syntax-analysis phase to identify the operators and operands of expressions and statements.<br><br>

 # Intermediate Code Generation<br>